YuukanOO/seelf/docs/reference/api.md

 # API

 This part is currently being worked on.
-For now, only routes related to the deployment can be accessed with the API Token retrieved from the **profile page**.
+For now, only routes related to the deployment can be accessed with the API Key retrieved from the **profile page**.
 For more information, you can check the [`api.http` file](https://github.com/YuukanOO/seelf/blob/main/api.http) in the source code.

 Every other routes use a cookie authentication.

-## Allow API access routes
+## Allowed API access routes

 The following routes are allowed with an header `Authorization: Bearer <user API Key>`.